I don’t take a pleasant picture.

 I come by it honestly.

-My gramma, God rest her beautiful soul, rarely took a good picture in her entire life.
+My gramma, God rest her beautiful soul, rarely took an excellent picture in her entire life.

 Because there is very little photographic proof of how bad a picture I take.